KMLTURBO/XamarinTest/README.md

 # Acquaint

 A simple Xamarin app named *Acquaint*.
 The app is a simple list of contacts, each of which can be viewed in a detail screen and modified in an edit screen.
+It runs on iOS, Android, and UWP (mobile and desktop).

 <img src="https://github.com/xamarinhq/app-acquaint/blob/master/Screenshots/AllScreens_AllPlatforms.jpg" />